locoframework/loco-js-model/README.md

 # 🧐 What is Loco-JS-Model?

 It can be said that **Loco-JS-Model** is a model part of [**Loco-JS**](http://github.com/locoframework/loco-js), which __can be used separately__.
 **Loco-JS** is in turn a front-end part of [**Loco-Rails**](http://github.com/locoframework/loco-rails).
-It can be used separately as well.
+It can be used separately as well (with limited functionality).
 And **Loco-Rails** is a back-end part of the whole [**Loco**](http://github.com/locoframework) framework and it requires **Loco-JS** to work.

-**Loco-Rails** is just a concept to simplify communication between front-end and back-end code.
-You can implement it in other languages or frameworks as well.
+**Loco-Rails** is just a concept that simplifies communication between front-end and back-end code.
+It can be implemented in other languages or frameworks as well.
 I am a Rails programmer that's why I created **Loco** for **Rails**.

-This is how we can visualize this:
+This is how it can be visualized:

 ```
 Loco Framework